kinann-org/diff-upsert/README.md

 # diff-upsert
-`DiffUpsert` deep diffs a modified JSON object with a base object using recursive matcher.
+`DiffUpsert` deep diffs a modified Javascript object with a base object using recursive matcher.
 `DiffUpsert` can also upsert a delta into a base object to bring it up-to-date.
 This is helpful for managing changes to JSON configurations with deep trees.